iml-it/appmonitor/docs/40_📦_Server/20_Configuration.md

     ...
 ```

-### urls
+## Urls

-The urls key is a flat list of urls to fetch appmonitor checks.
+The list of appmonitor client urls is in appmonitor-server-urls.json.
+This file is not part of the repository.
+It will be created if you store the first url.